rackerlabs/support-how-to/content/getting-started/getting-started-with-public-cloud.md

 #### Create an account

 Whether you are designing, testing, or ready to launch your application in to production, you need a home for your code.
 Before accomplishing any of that, you must first create your account.
-Checkout the [tips and best practices](/how-to/sign-up-for-rackspace-services/#fanatical-support-for-aws-or-rackspace-public-cloud/) that bring new customers the greatest success when first creating a public cloud account.
+Checkout the [tips and best practices](/how-to/sign-up-for-rackspace-services/#fanatical-support-for-aws-or-rackspace-public-cloud/) that bring new customers the greatest success when first creating a Public Cloud account.
 If you are looking for specific instructions on signing up for a different product you can click on any of the following options for further details:

 -	[AWS and Rackspace Public Cloud](/how-to/sign-up-for-rackspace-services/#fanatical-support-for-aws-or-rackspace-public-cloud)
 -	[Rackspace Email and applications](/how-to/sign-up-for-rackspace-services/#rackspace-email-and-applications)